-- (a) advertise the thing in a local newspaper; and - (b) place details of the thing on our website; and
+- [a] advertise the thing in a local newspaper; and or - [b] place details of the thing on our website; and or

-- (c) post you a notice of the thing (this notice may be sent before your next bill, or may be sent with or printed on your next bill); or - (d) we will provide details in the customer schedule when you enter into this contract.
+[c] post you a notice of the thing [this notice may be sent before your next bill, or may be sent with or printed on your next bill].
 Where we are required by law to do so, we will also publish a thing by putting a notice in the Government Gazette.

-The address of our website appears in clause 36 below and will appear on each bill.
+The address of our website appears in clause 35 below and will appear on each bill.

-35.3 Simple English
+34.3 Simple English